Chart Color Schemes

 Geilston Bay is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-The dwelling structure in Geilston Bay, as per the latest Census, consisted of 96.7% houses and 3.4% other dwellings (semi-detached, apartments, 'other' dwellings).
-This is compared to Hobart metro's 96.7% houses and 3.4% other dwellings.
-Home ownership in Geilston Bay stood at 41.2%, with mortgaged dwellings at 41.8% and rented ones at 17.0%.
-The median monthly mortgage repayment was $1,625, higher than Hobart metro's average of $1,538.
-The median weekly rent figure in Geilston Bay was $380, compared to Hobart metro's $350.
-Nationally, Geilston Bay's mortgage repayments were lower than the Australian average of $1,863, while rents exceeded the national figure of $375.
+The latest Census evaluation showed that 96.7% of dwellings in Geilston Bay were houses, with the remaining 3.4% being semi-detached, apartments, or other types.
+In contrast, Hobart metro had 85.3% houses and 14.7% other dwellings.
+Home ownership in Geilston Bay was at 41.2%, compared to mortgaged dwellings at 41.8% and rented ones at 17.0%.
+The median monthly mortgage repayment in the area was $1,625, higher than Hobart metro's $1,517.
+The median weekly rent figure for Geilston Bay was $380, compared to Hobart metro's $350.
+Nationally, Geilston Bay's mortgage repayments were lower at $1,625 versus Australia's average of $1,863, while rents were higher at $380 compared to the national figure of $375.

 Frequently Asked Questions - Housing